Banner

 Globally, 75% of kids are exposed to cyber safety risks each year, including cyberbullying and online harassment.
 This type of toxicity can have long-term impacts on adolescents, especially in terms of their mental health.

 In fact, cyberbullying victims are more prone to anxiety and depression.
-And, they’re more likely to harm themselves and experience suicidal ideation.
+They’re also more likely to harm themselves and experience suicidal ideation.
 Schools should be aware that students may be discussing their experiences with fellow students using apps like Google Docs or Google Chat.
 Likewise, bullies may even use cloud applications as harassment mechanisms, such as creating mean-spirited PowerPoint presentations about their victims.

 It’s not uncommon for students to document their feelings online, whether intentionally or not.
 For example, they may write notes discussing suicidal themes or search the internet for ways to hurt themselves.

 Inappropriate content can include anything appealing to sex, violence, or illegal activities.
 Many districts may not realize underaged students use school-provided resources, such as laptops or tablets, to access explicit material.
 Notably, they may also use cloud applications like Google Drive to share sexually explicit images of themselves or other classmates.
-In other words, child pornography could be floating through your cloud domain — and worse yet, it could end up online if you experience a data breach.
+In other words, child pornography could be floating through your cloud domain.
+Worse yet, it could end up online if you experience a data breach.

 Violent behavior is more common than schools care to admit.
 Sometimes, violent incidents begin as verbal threats and may escalate to pushing, shoving, and fighting.
 Other times, they can spiral into much graver circumstances, such as a school shooting.